Banana Bread Cookies That Taste Like Home in Every Bite

 Look for edges that are just starting to turn light golden brown.
 The tops should look matte rather than shiny, and the cookies should feel set around the edges when lightly touched.
 The centers will still be tender and slightly springy.

 Remember that carryover heat continues cooking the cookies once they’re out of the oven.
 If you wait until they look completely firm, they’ll end up dry.
-Trust the process and let them finish setting on the baking sheet for a few minutes before transferring them to a cooling rack.
+Trust the process and let them finish setting on the cookie sheet for a few minutes prior to transferring them to a cooling rack.

 Common Mistakes and How to Avoid Them